 - The total electricity savings of Extended Daylight Saving Time were about 1.3 Tera Watt-hour (TWh).
-This corresponds to 0.5 percent per each day of Extended Daylight Saving Time or 0.03 percent of electricity consumption over the year.
+This corresponds to 0.5 percent per each day of Extended Daylight Saving Time, or 0.03 percent of electricity consumption over the year.
 In comparison, the total 2007 electricity consumption in the United States was 3,900 TWh.

 How much again?
 We’re talking two one-hundredths of a percent annual energy consumption reduced!

-How will you spend these energy savings?
+How will you spend this energy savings?